osrf-migration/srcsim-wiki/skip_summary.md

 * Task 2, checkpoint 2 is skipped
 * Task 2, checkpoint 3 is **not** skipped - this is the checkpoint you're currently trying to complete.

+### Harness (from srcsim_0.6.0)

+When the robot is teleported, it is placed on a harness which will carefully lower the robot to the ground.
+You can subscribe to the [Harness](https://bitbucket.org/osrf/srcsim/raw/default/msg/Harness.msg) message to be notified of when the robot has been fully detached:

+    rostopic echo /srcsim/finals/harness

 ### Must skip